-Treatment takes place in the Eye Clinic Outpatient Department.
+Treatment takes place in the Eye Clinic outpatient department.
 A nurse will check your vision.
-You will be seen by an eye doctor who will put some drops into your eye to make your pupil small, and to prevent and reduce the possible pressure spiking effect of the laser.
-These drops might take up to half an hour to work and may cause temporary brow ache and a headache.
+You will then be seen by an eye doctor who will put some drops into your eye to make your pupil small and to prevent and blunt the possible pressure spiking effect of the laser.

-The doctor will also explain the treatment to you and discuss any concerns or questions you may have with you.
+These drops may take up to half an hour to work and may cause temporary brow ache and a headache.
+The doctor will also explain the treatment to you and discuss any concerns or questions you may have.
 If you are happy to proceed with the treatment, you will need to sign a consent form.

-After this, you will need to sit in front of the laser machine (see figure 2 on the next page).
-This looks similar to the slit lamp used to examine your eyes in clinic.
+After this, you will need to sit in front of the laser machine which looks similar to the slit lamp used to examine your eyes in clinic (see figure 1).
 The eye doctor will put anaesthetic drops into your eye to numb the front of it.
 These drops may sting slightly for a few seconds before the front of your eye goes numb.

 The eye doctor will then put a special lens, a bit like a contact lens, against the front surface of your eye.
-This is not painful but it may feel a little strange, and rarely, in some cases, it may cause some redness or irritation in your eye.
+This is not painful but it may feel a little strange and rarely, in some cases, it may cause some redness or irritation in your eye.

 It is very important for you to be seated comfortably with your chin on the chin rest of the laser machine.
 You will need to have your forehead pressed against the forehead band of the machine.
-You must stay very still during the laser treatment.
-Any movement may defocus the laser and it may not work as well as it could.
+You must stay very still during the laser procedure.
+Any movement might defocus the laser and it may not work as well as it could.